 This request is to add additional reserves to two Stabilization funds.
-The Town has not been able to make annual contributions due to the need for funding the maintenance of the high school campus and non-school related buildings from Free Cash.
+The Town has not been able to make annual contributions due to budgetary limitations early on and the need for funding the maintenance of the high school campus and non-school related buildings from Free Cash.
 Now that those costs are included in the general fund budget, this transfer can be recommended.